 Strategic collaborations built by two or more independent companies in each business enable the creation and development of new product development (Trott, 2017).
 It will also impact the development of knowledge, technology, human resources, and market sharing, which will help companies to increase their innovation capacity.
 As a result, they bring new products to market, which can improve performance and competitiveness and quickly adapt in a competitive business environment (Ferreira et al., 2020).
 Nagashima et al. (2015) empirically analyze how adaptive collaboration in supply chain management impacts product life cycle stages and product categories.
 The intensity of supply chain collaboration improves the accuracy of market demand forecasts, and the implications of product maturation increase short-term product cycle forecasts.
 And vice versa, the findings show that the absence of collaboration harms the accuracy of forecasts, product cycles, and product categories.
-Kou et al. (2018), on 235 projects, product and supply chain managers of computer electronics and communications manufacturers focused on product launches, proving that IT resources enable effective improvement of NPD activities are crucial in moderating the relationship between IT-based supply chains and new product performance, lean product launches, product development ability, as it leads to superior product performance.
+Kou et al. (2018), on 235 projects, product and supply chain managers of computer electronics and communications manufacturers focused on product launches, proving that IT resources enable effective improvement of NPD activities with their suppliers.
+NPD activities are crucial in moderating the relationship between IT-based supply chains and new product performance, lean product launches, product innovation, and product development capabilities.
+Therefore, they have an essential role in achieving competitive advantage, and product development ability, as it leads to superior product performance.